Evoke (LON:EVOK) Stock Price Down 9.6% – What’s Next?

-EVOK has been the subject of several recent research reports.
-Deutsche Bank Aktiengesellschaft boosted their price target on Evoke from GBX 88 to GBX 108 and gave the stock a “buy” rating in a research report on Wednesday, August 13th.
-JPMorgan Chase & Co. reduced their target price on shares of Evoke from GBX 82 to GBX 66 and set a “neutral” rating for the company in a report on Wednesday, October 29th.
-Finally, Berenberg Bank restated a “buy” rating and issued a GBX 95 price target on shares of Evoke in a report on Thursday, August 21st.
-Three analysts have rated the stock with a Buy rating and one has issued a Hold rating to the stock.
-Based on data from MarketBeat.com, Evoke has an average rating of “Moderate Buy” and an average price target of GBX 102.25.
+A number of research firms recently commented on EVOK.
+Deutsche Bank Aktiengesellschaft boosted their target price on shares of Evoke from GBX 88 to GBX 108 and gave the stock a “buy” rating in a report on Wednesday, August 13th.
+Berenberg Bank cut Evoke to a “hold” rating and dropped their price target for the company from GBX 95 to GBX 35 in a report on Thursday.
+Finally, JPMorgan Chase & Co. reduced their price objective on Evoke from GBX 82 to GBX 66 and set a “neutral” rating for the company in a research note on Wednesday, October 29th.
+Two analysts have rated the stock with a Buy rating and two have issued a Hold rating to the company.
+According to MarketBeat, Evoke currently has an average rating of “Moderate Buy” and a consensus target price of GBX 87.25.

 Evoke Stock Down 9.6%